 What to expect

-GMDS is an 8 month school that runs from September through April, and our classes run 4 days a week, Monday through Thursday.
+GMDS is an 8 month school that runs from September through April, and our classes run 4 days a week — Monday through Thursday.
 There will be homework and reading assignments to complete and students will be asked to lead in other areas of daily school life.
 It will also be expected that students will attend our Set Free and Empower weekends and a young adult retreat.
-We also require students to volunteer in a church ministry to be determined at the start of the year.
+We also require students to volunteer in a church ministry in their home church.
 There will also be regular outreach opportunities which generally take place on Thursday.
 Our schedule can be filled with activities both planned as well as unexpected.
 Due to changes in scheduling, flexibility will be necessary.
 Students may have part-time jobs if they want, but should be aware that GMDS is a fairly significant time commitment and we encourage them to not over-commit.

 The greatest gift that God has given us was the invitation to be His son’s & daughter’s, where we are called children of God through Jesus Christ.
 Through His love he has established and secured us in Him, giving us a new identity and a new life.
 We are called to live life by His grace and by being rooted in God’s Word.